INAETICS/Drones-Simulator/README.md

 visualization will not have to be recompiled, just restarted.
 Note that the project should work by default if you copy the default config as it uses the docker ip instead of a public ip.
 Localhost will never work since the config will copied into the docker containers.

+# Build
+The build process consists of two steps:
+- Maven
+- Docker

+This is both captured in the following script: `./docker_compile_images.sh`.
+This first builds maven and then creates the docker images.

+If you want to only build maven you can run `mvn clean install -Dmaven.test.skip=true` If you only want to build docker, you can use `./docker_compile_images.sh no-maven`.
+If you even only want the server-component images or drone images only, you can use the same script with the modified compose file as a parameter: `
+./docker_compile_images.sh docker-compose-server.yml` or `./docker_compile_images.sh docker-compose-drones.yml`.

+Sometimes during development you might want to quickly recompile an image with the same contents.
+This is useful when you only change the config.env file.

 # Test
 The application contains two types of tests: unit tests and integration tests.
 The unit tests can be run by executing the following command from the `implementation/`
 directory: